 Late Payments of Income.
 If a Tenant receives any includable income at a date later than the date when the income would have been paid in the normal course (such as payment of past due workers' compensation benefits for lost wages, past due SSI or SSDI benefits, or retroactive salary increases, and if such income has not been included in the determination of Household income), Tenant shall report receipt of the income to the LHA within seven days after receipt.
 The LHA shall charge a one time retroactive rent charge on account of any part of such income which in the normal course would have been paid at a time when Tenant occupied an LHA unit.
 A Tenant who receives and timely reports receipt of such income shall pay any such retroactive rent due on account of such income without interest upon receipt of a bill from the LHA.
 If Tenant shall fail to report such income or shall fail to make such a one time retroactive rent payment within 30 days of receipt of a bill, the LHA may charge interest on the additional rent due for the period beginning 30 days after receipt of the income at a rate of interest in accordance with law and the LHA's rules.

-9.3.1 Circumstances Requiring an Interim Recertification (Federal Programs)(a) All Changes in Family Composition
+9.3.1 Circumstances Requiring an Interim Recertification (Federal Programs)(a) All Changes in Family Composition the eligibility for any addition to the Family that does not result from a birth, court-awarded custody, or adoption

 Family Reporting Requirements: